 Federal law prohibits TVA from basing its long-term plan, known as the Integrated Resource Plan or IRP, on information that is not publicly available.
 SACE and the Center for Biological Diversity requested documents referenced in the draft IRP, but were told to submit the request as a Freedom of Information Act (FOIA) request – a process that can take months.

 TVA is still in the process of putting all of the documents online, so we are providing them in a shared folder here.
-As of 11:00am ET April 4, 2019 (less than 48 hours prior to comment deadline) TVA had only made 10 of the 68 documents provided to SACE under the request public.
+As of 11:00am ET Thursday, April 4, 2019 (less than 48 business hours prior to comment deadline of Monday, April 8, 2019) TVA had only made 10 of the 68 documents provided to SACE under the request public.

 “TVA’s draft planning documents paint a grim picture, projecting continued reliance on dirty fossil fuels for the next 20 years.”